aziff-pci/pci-chatbot/README.md

 ### Installing pnpm

-This project uses pnpm instead of npm because it's significantly faster and more efficient with disk space. pnpm uses a content-addressable store for all packages, meaning each unique version of a package is stored only once on your disk.
+This project uses pnpm instead of npm because it's faster and more efficient with disk space. pnpm uses a content-addressable store for all packages, meaning each unique version of a package is stored only once on your disk.

 1. Install pnpm globally:
 ```bash